 Hi Everyone,

 I wrote early on about Brownies at Breakfast.
-When you and I transfer our nighttime sugar raids to eating one dessert in the morning with our coffee (before 9 am), we’re slowly weaning ourselves off of sugar.
+When you and I transfer our nighttime sugar eating to having one dessert at breakfast with our coffee (always before 9 am), it’s a first step to slowly weaning ourselves off of sugar.
 (That said, if even a bite of chocolate triggers you into a week of overeating, clearly having a brownie at breakfast won’t work for you, for now.)

-By scheduling the treat in the morning were doing the evening habit of having two, three or more desserts at night.
-We’re putting sugar into a time of day when few of us go overboard on a treat and eat too much.
+1) By scheduling desserts in the morning we’re putting sugar into a time of day when few of us go berserko on desserts and overeat.

-3) Our bodies don’t grip onto calories at night the way they do at night.
-I know this is a controversial idea, but those in the field of science are starting to take note, and it sure works in my life..
+3) Our bodies don’t grip onto calories in the morning the way they do at night.
+I know this is a controversial idea, but those in the field of science are starting to take note, and it sure has worked in my life.
+I breakfast like king, lunch like a princess and eat dinner like a pauper (with light afternoon snacks).

 Pearl Two